Assistant CoreAssistant Core

 Custom API Tools

-Create HTTP tools that let your assistant call your own APIs.
+Create HTTP tools that let your assistant call your own APIs — with built-in authentication support.

 Custom API Tools are best when you have a simple HTTP API and want the assistant to call it when needed.
 Common examples include checking order status, creating support tickets, checking inventory, looking up appointments, or sending data to an internal system.